 Leave No Trace 101 - Awareness: This 3-4 hour class is designed to help youth and adults at all program levels to understand the general principles of Leave No Trace and how to apply them in the BSA outdoor program.
-The next course is scheduled for February 2020.
-Also offered weekly at Summer Camp and by request at the unit level.
+Offered weekly at Summer Camp and by request at the unit level.
 Email the Council Outdoor Ethics Advocate for more details.

 Leave No Trace Trainer: This 16-hour, overnight course trains adults and youth ages 14 and up to serve as Leave No Trace Trainers.
 It is recommended training for the Outdoor Ethics Guide troop junior leadership position, as well as camp staff, members of the council and district outdoor program and training teams.
 Contact Sarah Lindegren if you have questions or would like to request a course.

 Leave No Trace Master Educator: This 5 days/nights course is for developing Master Educators who will instruct Leave No Trace Trainer Courses.